 Even if you haven't had the writing successes you wanted in 2020, this is the perfect time to think ahead to what comes next and how you'll get there.

 When you join Called to Write this month, you'll have access to the Make This Your Year to Write course materials.
 You'll gain valuable insights that will help you assess your writing life and design an actionable vision and goal plan for your writing in 2021 by working through eight key steps, each of which includes a set of simple writing prompts to help guide your work.

 Our Called to Write Community Membership is designed as a monthly subscription.
 When you click the "subscribe" button, you'll be immediately walked through setting up your username, password, profile, and subscription, and you'll have immediate access to our community, writing sprints, community events, study groups, discussions, and more!

 The rate for the program is $59.99 per month, renewed automatically on the same calendar date each month after you register.
 You may cancel at any time, and our system will automatically end your subscription at the end of your billing cycle.

-If our regular rate is financially out of reach for you, particularly if you have been impacted by the COVID-19 pandemic and/or if you identify as Black, Indigenous, Native American, First Nations, Latinx, Asian, or a Person of Color, we welcome you to apply for a reduced rate or scholarship by clicking here.
+If our regular rate is financially out of reach for you, particularly if you have been impacted by the COVID-19 pandemic and/or if you identify as Black, Indigenous, Native American, First Nations, Latinx, Asian, or a Person of Color, we welcome you to apply for a reduced rate by clicking here.